Let's dig into the difference between influencer gifting and paid collaborations?

 No big surprises here!
 "Gifting" simply means sending free products to creators.

-As a brand, your goal is to earn a shout-out from influencers in exchange.
+As a brand, your goal is to earn a shout-out from influencers in exchange for products.

 You don’t have to look hard to find #gifted products across Instagram and TikTok.
 Gifting campaigns are big among CPG brands looking to earn reviews and user-generated content.